 I’ve been reading a lot of Lima tourism articles lately, and I’ve come across the typical list articles (“Top 10 things to Do in Lima”).
-About.com, TIME Magazine, Lonely Planet – all their lists are generic and LAME (Lonely Planet’s is the worst).
+About.com, TIME Magazine, Lonely Planet – all their lists are LAME (Lonely Planet’s is the worst).

 1. La Punta del Callao